swap2ag/git_remote_push_test/README.md

 Scenario 2 - If remote has made some changes to a file and local also makes changes in the same lines of the file, then If we push to remote, what needs to be done?

 For further details, see file.txt.
-It contains my observations and understanding about merge conflicts and detailed description of above scenario
+It contains my procedure, observations and understanding about merge conflicts and detailed description of above scenario.

+I am editing this file and creating a new branch on remote, then going to make a pull request.
 ***
 # Things to check in future-
 1. Local only - when some